-The projected error rate for timeliness of the File C, D1, and D2 data elements was 13.6 percent.
-A data element was considered timely when it was reported in accordance with the reporting schedules defined by the financial, procurement, and financial assistance requirements.
-Specifically, the DATA Act requires agencies to report contract and grant award financial data to File C in the quarter in which contracts and grants are awarded.
+The projected error rate for timeliness of the File C and D1 data elements was 4.3 percent.
+A data element was considered timely when it was reported in accordance with the reporting schedules defined by the financial and procurement requirements.
+Specifically, the DATA Act requires agencies to report contract award data to File C in the quarter in which contracts are awarded.
 The Federal Acquisition Regulation requires agencies to report contract award data in FPDS-NG within 3 business days after a contract is signed so the data will be included in File D1.
-The FFATA requires agencies to report grant award data in Financial Assistance Broker Submission system no later than 30 days after the award so the data will be included in File D2.